 Do you wish that you hadn’t applied for a loan at all?
 If you’re nodding your head, act fast!
 Even if your lender offers cancellations, time is of the essence.
 For example, if you wish to cancel a loan from Advance Paycheck Online, you must contact us by 5pm following the effective date of your loan.

 Finally, when shopping for loans, be sure to look for a lender that offers prorated fees, flexible payment schedules, extensions, and cancellations.
 Speaking of which, if you would like to apply for a personal loan, check out Advance Paycheck Online.
-We are direct lenders offering short-term advances and online installment loans to the residents of four states: Illinois and Wisconsin.
+We are direct lenders offering short-term advances and online installment loans to the residents of three states: Illinois, Utah and Wisconsin.
 Our flexible payment schedules will help you pay off your loan as soon as possible, and we prorate the fees involved so that if you pay off the loan early, you will have very few fees to pay.
 To get started, please contact us online or give us a call at 1-815-436-4242.
 We would be happy to help!